 What if the people you care about most had jobs like the ones below?

-- Slaughterhouse worker—Killing and processing animals for meat often comes with severe emotional and physical hazards (including lethal ones).
+It's easy to recognize why this occupation is one of the worst jobs in America.
+Killing and processing animals for meat often comes with severe emotional and physical hazards (including lethal ones).
 But those dangers are amplified for some of this industry's favorite workers—those who are undocumented.
 After all, such workers are always faced with the possibility of being deported.
 And the government conducts relatively little oversight of the industry.
 As a result, a lot of meat-processing companies choose not to follow basic labor laws.
 They mistreat and demean their workers while exposing them to extra-long shifts and threatening them with termination or deportation if they speak up about their injuries or other concerns.
 For documented Americans in this job, the average wage is $12.70 per hour.
 But undocumented workers usually earn well below the federal minimum wage, which is $7.25 per hour, since their employers are already operating illegally by hiring them.

-- Exploited nanny—Some wealthy Americans hire female undocumented workers to be private nannies for their children.
+Some wealthy Americans hire female undocumented workers to be private nannies for their children.
 Such nannies usually live on their employers' properties and do most of the day-to-day caretaking of their kids.
 But, like slaughterhouse workers, many of these nannies are mistreated, harassed, or even abused.
 And they are often subject to demeaning tasks, excessive hours, extremely low wages, and little, if any, time off.
 The average wage is $10.72 per hour for legal citizens or residents of the U.S. in this job.
 But illegal nannies often make less than minimum wage.

-- Exploited housekeeper—Whether in private households, motels, hotels, or other settings, America is home to a lot of undocumented maids and housekeepers.
+Whether in private households, motels, hotels, or other settings, America is home to a lot of undocumented maids and housekeepers.
 And many of them experience the same types of mistreatment as their nanny counterparts.
 Legal housekeepers in the U.S. earn $11.05 per hour, on average.
 But undocumented housekeepers often earn below minimum wage.

 Jobs With Decent Pay But Terrible Downsides